AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex2.md

 ![LocalNotebook](./images/launchjn.png)

-Aftr that, your browser should open and show you the JupterLab startpage.
+After that, your browser should open and show you the JupterLab startpage.

 ![LocalNotebook](./images/jupstart.png)